 They remember that Nelson was aware of who Beverley was and knew she was in attendance.
 He did call her up to the podium during his talk and told everyone about her baptism story and about how there are many members of the church today as a result of her conversion.

 There was no dream the night before, there was not a prepared note in her purse, and there was no confusion on the part of Nelson as to who she was.
 Katie adds that her grandmother ”has never worn a hat to church and did not have a hat on that day.”

 Katie was first made aware of this new version of the story in early March when a family member sent her a screenshot of the article.
 She showed it to her mother and, when she realized that it was part of an upcoming book, immediately reached out to Deseret Book and LDS Living.
 She sent both companies a document with annotations pointing out the incorrect information.

 Katie was eventually contacted by a representative from Deseret Book and another from LDS Living.
 The representative from Deseret Book thanked her for bringing this to their attention and that since it was so close to the release date they would just remove the story entirely instead of trying to fix it.
 The representative told Katie that this would require a reprinting of at least some of the books as the final printing process had already begun.

 How about Jeffrey R. Holland’s discussion with John Sweeney of the BBC about Mitt Romney’s Temple Oaths.
-Did he lie?
+Did Holland lie or attempt to deceive?

 - SWEENEY: Let’s talk about Mitt Romney, the man who may well become the most powerful man on earth.
 As a Mormon, in the temple, I’ve been told, he would have sworn an oath to say that he would not pass on what happens in the temple lest he slit his throat.
 Is that true?